A RELATIONSHIP WITH GOD

 wisdom in relation to our individual lives, sensing his love, and indeed being grateful that this powerful ‘being’ wants a relationship with each of us.
 Of course, I am not saying this all happens easily for us.
 We are human beings after all, aren’t we?

-through that relationship we should begin to engage with him in our
+then through that relationship we should deliberately begin to engage with him in our

 lives.
 That is when it all becomes self proving, as his presence begins